 How to Give and Receive Feedback

-Plus, whilst training to become an accredited coach, I’ve received lots of feedback on my own coaching approach.
+Plus, whilst training to become an accredited coach, I’ve received lots of feedback on my coaching approach.

 Here are my key lessons.